 This Handbook About Indigo Dyeing Is a Must-Have for Any Denimhead

-I vividly remember the cold and snowy January day in 2012 when I visited Douglas Luhanko‘s store in Stockholm for the first time.
+I remember the cold and snowy January day in 2012 when I visited Douglas Luhanko‘s store in Stockholm for the first time.
 Back then, it wasn’t called Second Sunrise.
 And Douglas didn’t own it, yet.
 But it surely was his store.

 Opened as ‘Unionville’ in December 2010, the store was built with its very own jeans factory slash vintage archive in the back, where Douglas could sew his Blue Highway jeans, do denim repairs, and store his denim collection—parts of which he’d found in abandoned mines in Nevada when he and his brother visited Michael Harris in 2009.